Daniela Vega

-Daniela Vega Hernández (born 1989) is a Chilean actress and mezzo-soprano singer.
+Daniela Vega Hernández (born June 3, 1989) is a Chilean actress and mezzo-soprano singer.
 She is best known for her critically acclaimed performance in the Academy Award-winning film A Fantastic Woman (2017).
 At the 90th Academy Awards in 2018, Vega became the first transgender person in history to be a presenter at the Academy Awards ceremony.
 In 2018, Time magazine named her one of the 100 most influential people in the world.

 Early life and education

-Daniela Vega Hernández was born in 1989 in San Miguel, Santiago Province, as the first child of Igor Alejandro Vega Inostroza and Sandra del Carmen Hernandez de la Cuadra.
-Vega began studying opera with her grandmother at the age of eight.
+Daniela Vega Hernández was born on June 3, 1989, in San Miguel, Santiago Province, as the first child of Igor Alejandro Vega Inostroza, the owner of a print shop, and Sandra del Carmen Hernández de la Cuadra, a homemaker.
+Shortly after her birth, the family moved to the Ñuñoa district of Santiago, where her younger brother, Nicolás, was born.
+Vega began studying opera with her grandmother at the age of eight, and around the same time one of her schoolteachers noticed her aptitude for lyrical singing, which led her to begin performing in small productions around Santiago.

 Growing up, she attended an all-boys school, where she was bullied.
-It was while she was attending the all-boys school in her teens that she realized she was a girl and began to transition.
+It was while she was attending the all-boys school in her teens that she realized she was a girl and began to transition; according to Vega, she came out to her family as transgender at around age 15, and they supported her immediately.
 Her parents and younger brother Nicolás were supportive of her, despite the conservative nature of Chile at that time.
 Vega described suffering depression for the three years of transition due to the lack of opportunities in Chile to progress her education or express herself, but Vega's parents were supportive and her father encouraged her to go to beauty school, and later theater school.
+After finishing secondary school, Vega supported herself for a time working as a hairstylist in a beauty salon while, without any further formal training, immersing herself in Santiago's local theater scene.

+In 2019, following the enactment of Chile's Gender Identity Law under the second government of Sebastián Piñera, Vega legally changed her name to reflect her gender identity.